markqvist/Reticulum/docs/manual/_sources/interfaces.rst.txt

 at.

 To use the I2P interface, you must have an I2P router running on your system.
-The easiest way to acheive this is to download and install the `latest release <https://github.com/PurpleI2P/i2pd/releases/latest>`_ of the ``i2pd`` package.
+The easiest way to achieve this is to download and install the `latest release <https://github.com/PurpleI2P/i2pd/releases/latest>`_ of the ``i2pd`` package.
 For more details about I2P, see the `geti2p.net website <https://geti2p.net/en/about/intro>`_.

-When an I2P router is running on your system, you can simply add an I2P interface to reticulum:
+When an I2P router is running on your system, you can simply add an I2P interface to Reticulum:

 .. code::